Remington and the Curse of the Zombadings: Plot

 With the time ticking, Remington, Hannah and Jigs make it to the former's birthday party, where they ask the rest of their friends if they are willing to take the curse in his place.
 None of them agree, in which Remington reluctantly agrees on staying that way, until Hannah snaps him out of it and retorts that real gay men continue to fight oppression due to the stigma, and that she knows he is not like this, so he doesn't have to give up being who he originally was.

 As the rest of the town is being attacked by gay zombies (aptly called “zombadings”, or “gay zombies”), Remington eventually meets his father, who protects him by stepping between him and Suarez.
 Just as Suarez is about to fire his gun, the gaydar fails, with Remington's father proudly declaring that his son is not gay, contrary to what Suarez thinks.
 During the ruckus, however, Serge gets attacked by zombies and dies from his injuries, prompting Suarez to cradle his cohort's body as he mourns his death.
-Having sensed Suarez's brief moment of affection, the gesture reactivates the gaydar gun and fired at Suarez, ending his life.
+Having sensed Suarez's brief moment of affection, the gesture reactivates the gaydar gun and fires at Suarez, ending his life.

-Minutes before the curse takes over, Remington desperately explains to his skeptical father about the curse and his current predicament.
-The latter asks what his son needs to undo it and reluctantly but willingly agrees to become gay in his son's place, turning his son back to normal right before midnight.
+Minutes before the curse takes over, Remington desperately explains to his skeptical father the nature of the curse and his current predicament.
+The latter asks what his son needs to undo it, and reluctantly but willingly agrees to become gay in his son's place, turning his son back to normal right before midnight.

 Life returns to normal in Lucban.
 Remington is set on leaving the town to continue his studies in Manila.
-Hannah, however, has finally set up the dorm she dreamt of putting up as her business.
+Hannah, however, has finally set up the dorm she had dreamed of creating as her business.
 Serge and Suarez are buried under the same gravesite, while Pops and the rest of the "zombadings" set up a hat shop in an undisclosed park.
-Remington's father, however, lives a normal but pleasant life, now as an openly gay father, who also settles on eyeing passing men with his wife, one of the men has the husband and wife agreed in sync.
+Remington's father, however, lives a normal but pleasant life, now as an openly gay father, who also settles on eyeing passing men with his wife, and one of the men has the husband and wife agree in sync.

 Meanwhile, somewhere in Lucban, another tricycle stops in the middle of the street and unloads a gay man.
-A passing boy loudly tells his mother that he sees a gay man, which initially offends the latter, only for the kid to add that the gay man is beautiful as they part and the film zooms out of Lucban.
+A passing boy loudly tells his mother that he sees a gay man, which initially offends the latter, only for the kid to add that the gay man is beautiful as they part, and the film zooms out of Lucban.

 In the closing credits, a Bollywood-style production number in the street ensues with Remington's now-gay father (John Regala) as star attraction.